 The Behavioral Science program at the University of North Texas is unique.

-While most programs are highly focused, we expose you to a variety of content areas, including cognition, development, motivation, health and neuroscience.
+While most programs are highly focused and concentrated, we expose you to a variety of content areas, including cognition, social, developmental, motivation, health and neuroscience.
 This approach allows you to pursue a focus with a fully informed background and better prepares you to work in collaborative research environments.

 A Doctor of Philosophy degree in Behavioral Science will help you move into prominent roles as a researcher or professor at a university or as a research consultant with a counseling center, hospital, mental health center, medical school or rehabilitation services agency.

-While pursuing your degree, you gain competence in research through course work, individual work with faculty members, vertical research teams led by faculty members and informal research experiences.
-You'll conduct your individual work at the same time you conduct projects leading to publication or grant application.
-You're expected to participate in research with faculty members throughout your time in the program.
+While pursuing your degree, you will gain competence in research through course work, individual work with faculty members, vertical research teams led by faculty members and informal research experiences.
+The individual work is conducted simultaneously with projects leading to publications or grant applications.
+You’re expected to participate in research with faculty members throughout your time in the program.